Guides

 A white sap is collected from the trees and processed for different outcomes.

-This white sap is called latex flow out through long cuts made on the bark of the trees and is collected in pots which are further left to dry so that the watery liquid which comes with the latex is removed.
+This white sap, called latex, flows out through long cuts on the bark.
+It’s collected in pots and left to dry so the watery liquid separates out.

 Only then is the latex given different forms.